There’s no denying 2022 was a difficult year to be a freelancer.

 As freelance web designers, to ensure that we make the most of this year, we need to make smart investments in tools that will not just help us in our day to day work, but find projects where we can shine.

 That’s why I’ve put together a list of four crucial tools for freelance web designers to ensure you can find great opportunities and do your talents justice.

 What to look for in freelance web design tools?

-Before you dive into my choice for the best tools for freelance web designers in 2022, it’s crucial to address what’s important to look for in a tool before making your choice.
+Before you dive into my choice of the best tools for freelance web designers in 2023, it’s crucial to address what’s important to look for in a tool before making your choice.

 Many blogs will lazily recommend the industry standard, which doesn’t necessarily offer the best option for a freelancer looking to make their mark.

 Here are four elements to consider before committing to a tool.